 Conversational marketing is an interactive form of marketing that allows customers to have real-time conversations with company representatives through various channels, such as live chat, messaging, and chatbots.

 This type of marketing has become increasingly popular in recent years, as it allows companies to provide a more personal level of customer service and build relationships with their target audiences.
-In the life sciences industry, where competition is high, and margins are low, conversational marketing can be a powerful tool for differentiating your company from the competition and winning new business.
+Conversational marketing can be a powerful tool for differentiating your company and winning new business in the life sciences industry, where competition is high and margins are low.

 There are a few things to keep in mind when applying conversational marketing to your life sciences business:

 - Make sure you have the right technology in place to support conversational marketing.
 This includes live chat software, chatbots, and other tools enabling real-time conversations with your customers;

 - Train your team on how to use these tools and effectively engage with customers in a conversation;

 - Develop clear guidelines and scripts for customer interactions so that everyone on your team is on the same page about what should be said (and not said) during conversations;